 Part 4 — Financial provisions

-41. Perry Lakes Trust Fund established
+41. Perry Lakes Trust Account established

-(1) There is to be an account called the “Perry Lakes Trust Fund” held as part of the Trust Fund constituted under the Financial Administration and Audit Act 1985 section 9.
+(1) An agency special purpose account called the Perry Lakes Trust Account is established under the Financial Management Act 2006 section 16.

-(2) The Planning Minister must control and administer the Fund.
+(2) The Planning Minister must control and administer the Account.

-(3) For the purposes of the Financial Administration and Audit Act 1985 section 52, the administration of the Fund is to be regarded as a service of the department of the Public Service that principally assists the Planning Minister to administer the Planning and Development Act 2005.
+(3) For the purposes of the Financial Management Act 2006 section 52, the administration of the Account is to be regarded as a service of the department of the Public Service that principally assists the Planning Minister to administer the Planning and Development Act 2005.

 [Section 41 amended by No. 43 of 2005 s.
-53(14).]
+53(14); No. 77 of 2006 s.
+17.]

-42. Amounts to be credited to the Fund
+42. Amounts to be credited to the Account

-The following are to be credited to the Fund —
+The following are to be credited to the Account —

 (a) the proceeds of the sale of any of the Perry Lakes land by the WALA;

-(b) any income from the investment of moneys standing to the credit of the Fund;
+(b) any income from the investment of moneys standing to the credit of the Account;

 (c) moneys appropriated by Parliament for the purposes of this Act;